 BBC's Casualty star Ben Turner takes on the lead role of Amir having previously played the role in Nottingham and around the country.
 Commenting on the scope and ambition of the play, he described it as an "origins story, something that no matter where you're from, the colour of your skin or your background, there's something in it that everyone can relate to.
 And it's Shakespearian in that respect, it's betrayal, forgiveness, redemption, it's guilt, and I think that is something that's universal."

-A popular text for school students, The Kite Runner is set to be a fresh addition to the West End as it comes to the Wyndham’s Theatre for a strictly limited season from 21 December 2016.
+A popular text for school students, The Kite Runner is set to be a fresh addition to the West End as it transfers to the Playhouse Theatre following a successful run at the Wyndham’s Theatre earlier this year.

 Afghanistan is a divided country on the verge of war and two childhood friends are about to be torn apart.
 It’s a beautiful afternoon in Kabul and the skies are full of the excitement and joy of a kite flying tournament.
 But neither Hassan or Amir can foresee the terrible incident which will shatter their lives forever.

 Latest The Kite Runner News & Features